Fall Color in California

 Some of the seasonal color comes in the form of berries.

-These will last through the holidays and make a nice Christmas decoration.
+These will last through the holidays and make a nice Christmas decoration to use in a holiday wreath

-I'm always looking for the Cedar Waxwing birds who like to nibble these treats, but those birds are scarce and also very shy.
+I'm always looking for the Cedar Waxwing birds who like to nibble these treats.
+Occasionally I see one, but those birds are scarce and also very shy.

 There seems to be more berries this year.
 Maybe the Waxwings will be tempted to stay longer.